-In addition, applicants applying under oversubscription criteria 3 must complete the service premium which is available on page 27 and 28 of this policy supplementary information form and return it direct to the UTC Plymouth.
+In addition, applicants applying under oversubscription criteria 3 must complete the service premium which is available on page 25 and 26 of this policy supplementary information form and return it direct to the UTC Plymouth.

-A child with an Education, Health and Care Plan (EHCP) which names the applicant's preferred school will be admitted to that school subject to achieving the necessary grades for access onto the courses they have chosen.
+A child with an Education, Health and Care Plan (EHCP) which names the applicant's preferred school must be admitted to that school subject to achieving the necessary grades for access onto the courses they have chosen.